-The Central South Consortium works in partnership with four Universities and with schools to improve the quality of initial teacher education in order to support our national mission towards a high-quality profession.
-Student teachers achieve QTS within jointly accountable school/HEI partnerships that model the professional standards through enquiry-led practice.
+The Central South Consortium works in partnership with five Universities and with schools to improve the quality of initial teacher education in order to support our national mission towards a high-quality profession.

 Cardiff Partnership for Initial Teacher Education